fiftybucks101/Malicious_QR_Code_Detection/README.md

 ---

 ## ☁️ **MLOps Implementation**
-⚙️ he project integrates a robust MLOps workflow using the following tools:
+⚙️ The project integrates a robust MLOps workflow using the following tools:
 - **DVC**: For data and model versioning.
 - **AWS**: For scalable cloud storage of datasets and artifacts.
 - **Docker**: For containerizing the application in consistent environments.